sam-almighty/Activity-Tracker-with-LogDNA/monitor_events.md

 Through the {{site.data.keyword.at_full_notm}} web UI, you can apply search queries to define the events that are displayed through a custom view.
 Then, you can attach an alert to that view to be notified when a condition occurs.
 A bell icon is displayed with the view to indicate that this view has an alert attached to it.

+Consider the following information when you configure alerts:
-* You can [attach one alert](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-alerts#alerts_step4) per view.
+* You can [attach one alert](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-alerts#alerts_step4) per custom view.
+There are 2 types of alerts: presence alert and absence alert.

 * You can configure conditions that are based on the number of event lines that meet the search query in the view, on a time frequency, or both.

+* The time frequency that is specified as part of the condition defines the reset time of an alert after it is triggered.

 * You can define multiple notification channels for an alert.
 For information about the supported channels, see [Alert notification channels](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-channels).

-* You can [define a **preset**](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-alerts#alerts_step3).
-A preset is an alert template that you can attach to any number of views.
-You can use presets to define templates that users can reuse when they attach an alert to a view.
+* You can [define **presets**](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-alerts#alerts_step3).
+A preset is an alert template that users can attach to any number of views.
+Service administrators define presets.
+Notice that when you delete a preset, any alerts that are defined by using this preset are automatically deleted.

-* You can mute alerts.
+* You can enable or disable the feature on alerts that allow a user to mute an alert for a period of time.
+This feature only applies to email notification channels.

 * You can [detach an alert](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-alerts#alerts_delete_view) from a view.

+* The timestamp that you see in a notification is set to UTC.
+For email notifications, you can set the **Timezone** to define a different timestamp value such as local time, for example.

-### Alert types
+### Presence alert
-{: #mon_alerts_types}
+{: #mon_alerts_presence}

-You can configure the following types of alerts:

-* **Presence alert**: You can use this type of alert to notify when the number of events that show in a view is more than what you expect.
+Configure a presence alert to notify when the number of events that show in a view is more than what you expect.
-* **Absence alert**: You can use this type of alert to notify when the number of events that show in a view is less than what you expect, or none.

 For example, you might have a view that shows events that report the deletion of service instances in your account.
 You are not expecting the deletion of service instances.
 You can configure a *presence alert** that triggers an alert when 1 or more events show in the view.

-The absence alert is enabled after an event is shown in the view.
+### Absence alert
+{: #mon_alerts_absences}

+Configure an absence alert to notify when the number of events that show in a view is less than what you expect, or none.

+An absence alert is triggered when the view that has an absence alert attached to it is active.
+A view is active when the view receives events within the last 24 hours.
-{: note}
+{: important}

+For example, you might have a view that does not get any events for 2 days.
+Therefore, this view is not active.
+You have an absence alert attached to this view that is configured to send a notification after 30 minutes.
+Because the view is not active, the absence alert is muted and you do not get notifications.
+To make the view active and get notifications for the absence condition, events need to start flowing into the view.

 ### Alert conditions